Uncover-F/TAS/README.md

 Please star this repository is you found it useful.
 ## Goal:
-If this repository gets more than 100 stars, I will make 1 of the following (100% free):
+If this repository gets more than 100 stars, I may make 1 of the following (100% free):
 - Free Speech to Text API ```@cf/openai/whisper```
 - Free Image Classification API ```@cf/microsoft/resnet-50```
 - Free Text Classification API  ```@cf/huggingface/distilbert-sst-2-int8```